 First, a little about "escrow".
-An escrow agent is hired to assure your house closes on time and the transaction goes smoothly.
-Escrow companies hold money for "safe-keeping" in a deal between a buyer and seller.
-An easy way to think of what an escrow company does is to think of the use of PayPal for Internet purchases.
+When you're closing on your new house, an escrow company is used to insure the process will close properly and in a timely manner.
+Escrow agents hold money for "safe-keeping" in transactions between a buyer and seller.
+A simple way to understand what an escrow company does is to compare it to PayPal for online purchases.

 - Requests for payment for various services to be paid out of escrow funds